Holistic Guidance for Occluded Person Re-Identification: Related Work in Person-ReID

-This section provides background on DL models for image based person ReID, occluded ReID methods and some overview on generative learning.

-\textbf{(a) Image-Based Person-ReID:} Person-ReID for still images has made significant strides in recent years, especially after the introduction of DL networks.
-The idea of using CNNs for ReID stems from Siamese Network~\cite{bromley1994signature}, which involves two sub-networks with shared weights, and is suitable for finding the pair-wise similarity between query and reference images.
-It has first been used in~\cite{yi2014deep} that employs three Siamese sub-networks for deep feature learning.
-Since then many authors focus on designing various DL architectures to learn discriminative feature embedding.
-Most of these deep-architecture based ReID~\cite{ahmed2015improved,cheng2016person,chen2017beyond,liu2017end,varior2016gated} approaches introduce an end-to-end ReID framework, where both feature embedding and metric learning have been investigated as a joint learning problem.A few attention-based approaches for deep ReID ~\cite{li2017learning,su2017pose,zhao2017deeply} address misalignment challenges by incorporating a regional attention sub-network into a base re-ID model.

-\textbf{(b) Part-based method:} In part based pooling, local features are extracted from different regions to enhance the discriminative power of the features.
-Suh et al ~\cite{part_alighned} have extracted parts from the feature map and trained each of the part with separate classifiers.
-Zhao et al ~\cite{spindlenet} have used pose driven ROI extraction method for part based feature extraction.
-Human parsing based method has been employed by ~\cite{humanparsing} to extract local features.
-In addition to this, other methods such as ~\cite{part_pooling,deeppartaligned} have used part pooling with attention for refined part feature or partial feature extraction.
+\textbf{Image-Based Methods:} Siamese Networks have first been used in~\cite{yi2014deep} that employs three Siamese sub-networks for deep feature learning.
+Most of the further work based on deep-architecture ReID~\cite{ahmed2015improved,cheng2016person,chen2017beyond,liu2017end,varior2016gated} approaches introduce an end-to-end ReID framework, where both feature embedding and metric learning have been investigated.
+A few attention-based approaches for deep ReID ~\cite{li2017learning,su2017pose,zhao2017deeply} address misalignment challenges by incorporating a regional attention sub-network into a base re-ID model.
+With part-based methods, local features are extracted from different regions to enhance the discriminative power of the features.
+Suh et al.~\cite{suh2018part} extracted parts from the feature map and trained each part with separate classifiers. ~\cite{humanparsing} used parts method to extract local features.
+In addition to this, other methods such as ~\cite{sun2018beyond,zhao2017deeply} have used part pooling with attention for a refined partial feature.